Frequently Asked Questions

 wrk2 we offer a facade (CLI command

-bin/wrk.sh) that creates a benchmark with the same behaviour but you also get all the detailed results as from any other run.
+bin/wrk.sh) that creates a benchmark with the same behaviour but you also get all the detailed results as from any other run - see the migration guide.
 Once that your requirements outgrow what’s possible in these simple tools, you can embrace the full power of benchmark composition.